 Pothos can recover quicker in the warmer months and can grow new leaves and stems within a few weeks in spring and summer.

 It is best to prune the pothos before spring to encourage new growth.
-Old stems can be taken as cuttings, grown in water and turn into new plants.
+Old stems can be taken as stem cuttings, grown in water and turn into new plants.

 This article will explore how pothos grow after being trimmed and the best way to prune your plant.

 Pothos will benefit from pruning to encourage dense growth, removing old stems and leaves and to take cuttings to make new plants.
 Here are my top tips to successfully prune and trim pothos.